-The Company generates revenue from construction of data centers.
-Revenue from such contracts includes the initial amount agreed in the contract plus any variations in contract work, claims and incentive payments, to the extent that it is probable that they will result in revenue and can be measured reliably.
-As soon as the outcome of a construction contract can be estimated reliably, contract revenue is recognized in profit or loss in proportion to the stage of completion of the contract.
-Contract expenses are recognized as incurred unless they create an asset related to future contract activity.
-The stage of completion is assessed by reference to the cost incurred until date to the total estimated costs.
-When the outcome of a construction contract cannot be estimated reliably, contract revenue is recognized only to the extent of contract costs incurred that are likely to be recoverable.
-An expected loss on a contract is recognized immediately in profit or loss.
+Revenue from construction contract represents revenue from construction of data centres to the specific needs and design of the customer.
+Such contract revenue includes the initial amount agreed in the contract plus any variations in contract work, claims and incentive payments, to the extent that it is probable that they will result in revenue and can be measured reliably.
+As soon as the outcome of a construction contract can be estimated reliably, contract revenue is recognised in profit or loss in proportion to the stage of completion of the contract.
+Contract expenses are recognised as incurred unless they create an asset related to future contract activity.
+The stage of completion is assessed by reference to the cost incurred till date to the total estimated costs.
+When the outcome of a construction contract cannot be estimated reliably, contract revenue is recognised only to the extent of contract costs incurred that are likely to be recoverable.
+An expected loss on a contract is recognised immediately in the statement of profit or loss.